Our Ph.D. Students

 undergraduate courses.
 Her research interests include service quality evaluation and

 management, and the emotions, setting, language and actions related to feelings of

 being welcome or unwelcome in a service environment.

 Hui Jiang is from Shandong, China, and received a B.S. in hospitality management and

 an M.S. in tourism management from Sun Yat-sen University.
-Her research interests
+His research interests

 include tourism investment, destination marketing and social networking.